rhettg/BlueOx/README.md

     oxview --log-path=/var/log/blueox --type-name="request" --start-date=20120313 --end-date=20120315

-Where `request` is the channel you want to examine.
+Where `request` is the event type you're interested in.

 You can also connect to `oxd` and get a live streaming of log data:

-    oxview -H localhost:3513 --type-name="request*"
+    oxview -H log-master --type-name="request*"

 Note the use of '*' to indicate a prefix query for the type filter.
 This will return all events with a type that begins with 'request'